-Bees are essential pollinators and I love the idea of encouraging them to set up shop right in my own garden.
-Building your own bee hotel helps support more solitary bees that do amazing work in nature, like mason bees.
-These bees don’t live in hives, but they don’t mind living close to each other, some experts call them “communal” bees.
+Bees are essential pollinators, and I love the idea of encouraging them to set up shop right in my garden.
+Building your own bee hotel helps support more solitary bees that do amazing work, like mason bees.
+While they don’t live in hives, these bees tolerate living near others.
+Some experts call them “communal” bees.

-Many gardening shops now sell small houses, but you can easily make your own.
-For this, I recommend you check out Modern Farmer’s post on How to Build a Native Bee Hotel, it’s simple to follow, and in no time you can entice some of these insects to set up their homes in your garden.
+Many gardening shops now sell small houses, but you can make your own.
+Check out How to Build a Native Bee Hotel on Modern Farmer to learn more.

 Terra Cotta Crafting

 Terra-cotta pots are inexpensive and come in a variety of sizes.
 You can paint them as well to jazz them up.
 I just use craft paint and seal it in with a glaze that is suitable for outdoor use.